 Location: Start 3km along Barryville Road in the Timber Trail car park, 71km from Waitomo.

 Oh my God, more waterfalls!
 Yes, but this waterfall is amongst some Hobbit scenery.
 Just take a 15-minute walk from the roadside into a bit of native bush to a viewing platform.
 The track is 15-minutes return.

 Location: Along Mangaotaki Road out of Piopio, 42km south of Waitomo.

 This 30-minute loop track takes you through some of that famous Hobbit scenery with native forest.
 A good stop to include with a visit to Waitanguru Falls.

 Location: Along Mangaotaki Road out of Piopio, 42km south of Waitomo.
 Start the track immediately after the Manaotaki Bridge.

 Ok, this isn’t a “real” Hobbit hole, but the motel at Woodlyn Park is full of crazy-looking accommodation.
 If you’re desperate to photograph a Hobbit hole but can’t get to Hobbiton, then take a cheeky snap of Woodlyn Park.
 We won’t tell anyone.
 (For more quirky places to stay, check out 11 Unique Accommodations in the North Island).

 15. Waikawau Tunnel

 This is a driving mission for someone who truly has a full day to spend when in the Waitomo area.
-Waikawau Beach is only accessible by walking though a tunnel.
+Waikawau Beach is only accessible by walking through a tunnel.
 Explore white cliffs with waterfalls and face carvings.
-Make this your final destination either along the Te Anga Road (State Highway 37) then continuing on the road along the coast from Marakopa, or along State Highway 3 through Te Kuiti and Piopio.
+Make this your final destination either along the Te Anga Road (State Highway 37) then continuing on the road along the coast from Marakopa or along State Highway 3 through Te Kuiti and Piopio.